FLAIROx/jaxirl/README.md

 ```

 ## See Also 🙌
-Our work is reused code, tricks and implementation details from the following libraries, we encourage you to take a look!
+Our work reused code, tricks and implementation details from the following libraries, we encourage you to take a look!

 - [FastIRL](https://github.com/gkswamy98/fast_irl): PyTorch implementation of moment matching IRL and FILTER algorithms.
 - [PureJaxRL](https://github.com/luchris429/purejaxrl): JAX implementation of PPO, and demonstration of end-to-end JAX-based RL training.